cold-quix/clip-trimmer/README.md

 A PowerShell script that enables simple clip trimming by appending a string to the filename.

 ## Intent
 I have found that saving clips from gaming and sharing them can be a pain, especially when using non-linear editors to trim clips.
-Using [ffmpeg](https://ffmpeg.org/) commands like `ffmpeg -n -ss start_time -t duration -i input.mp4 output.mp4` can help, but it's clunky to do this for every single clip.
+Using [ffmpeg](https://ffmpeg.org/) commands like `ffmpeg -ss start_time -t duration -i input.mp4 output.mp4` can help, but it's clunky to do this for every single clip.
 Thus, I made this PowerShell script.

 This could become a batch/bash script with a little work, but I use PowerShell as often as I can.